Skip to content

 If connecting Facebook Lead Ads to Google Sheets made life easier for you, check out some other helpful Zaps:

-This article was originally published in July 2019 and was most recently updated in September 2023 by Will Harris.
+This article was originally published in July 2019, and was most recently updated in March 2025 by Khamosh Pathak.

 Get productivity tips delivered straight to your inbox